 - For men, 64% kept as-is, 12% exchanged completely and 23% altered it.

 From a retailer’s perspective, these numbers matter because the benefit of using GiftNow is that there’s no physical exchange or return as the gift isn’t shipped until the recipient has selected what they actually want.
 Not having to deal with returns or exchanges can be a huge cost saver, plus it puts the customer in control.
 After all, the recipient of the gift is also a customer now too.
+And, each transaction brings two new customers to the retailer, the gift giver and the gift recipient which can lead to new market opportunities.

 Kevin Payne is the Vice President of Corporate Marketing for GiftNow